terralang/terra/docs/api.md

     func:setinlined(bool)

 When `true` function when be always inlined.
 When `false` the function will never be inlined.
-By default, functions will be inlined at the descrection of LLVM's function inliner.
+By default, functions will be inlined at the discretion of LLVM's function inliner.

 Types
 -----